StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 --output-path demux.qza \
 --input-format PairedEndFastqManifestPhred33
 ```

+Now we want to trim the PCR Primers.
 ###### maybe remove ---------------------------------------------------------------------------------------------------------

 Visualize a summary of your QZA file of demultiplexed sequences by converting it into a QZV (QIIME 2 Visualization) file.